RootDev4/Screen-Watcher/README.md

 INTERVAL=0.5          # Checking interval in seconds
 REGION="0,0,600,300"  # Area to be monitored (start x, start y, end x, end y)
 ```
 Keep `REGION` as small as possible to avoid big images.
+start x = 0 and start y = 0 are the coordinates of the top left corner of your screen.

 ## Run
 Run `chmod +x screen_watcher.sh` to make the file executable.